 - Sick time should be requested and approved in advance whenever possible.

-- Complete Record of Absence (ROA) form and submit it to your supervisor.
+- Complete Request of Absence (ROA) and submit it to your supervisor.

 - For sudden illnesses which result in absence you must submit an ROA within three working days after an employee's

 For absences in excess of three days because of illness, injury, or other disability, or should there be reason to believe that sick time is being abused, the employee may be required to provide the university with a written statement from a physician certifying that the employee was unable to work during the period of absence.